wearebase/web-wordpress/README.md

     * Disabling Emojis
     * Removing 'h1', 'h2' and 'pre' from the WP Richtext Editor
     * Add Boostrap Responsive Embed to the WP Embedder
+    * Removing elements from the WP Admin Quickbar